 Complete the simple application process to place you/your student into the lottery.
 There are no other requirements other than a desire to attend the school.
 In its first year (2022-23), the school will be open to any 9th or 10th grader interested in attending.
 The second year the school will welcome juniors and in the third year, seniors, at which point the magnet school will be a 9-12 school.
 While our first year will focus only on grades 9 & 10, the school will develop into a 9-12 school over a period of 3 years.
 So, students beginning in the magnet school in year one will be able to graduate at this school.

 Who should enroll?

 Due to the highly personalized nature of this school, it can fit any type of learner.
 This school may be right for your family if your son/daughter:

 How will this school be different from the traditional high schools?

-While responsible for the same standards as every other CRCSD high school, the magnet school will have a different approach to reaching those and other important learnings.
-A few key differences between a traditional experience and this school includes:
+While responsible for the same standards as every other CRCSD high school, City View HS will have a different approach to reaching those and other important learnings.
+A few key differences between a traditional experience and City View includes:

 Will students get regular grades and transcripts for college?

 The school will provide a comprehensive transcript not only documenting and sharing your academic abilities but also your development as a whole person – what you care about, who you want and are trying to be, etc. Essentially, students will exit this school with a strong and compelling story about themselves and their skills and abilities.
 Such a transcript is warmly welcomed by America’s premiere colleges and universities.

 What might my son/daughter be able to do in their last or senior year here?

 For the vast majority of students we envision their last year with us being one in which they are focusing heavily on preparing for what’s next.
 For example: